WXV

-WXV Global Series, formerly known simply as WXV, is an international annual women's rugby union competition between national teams.
-It was launched in 2023 as WXV, featuring three tiers (WXV 1, WXV 2 and 3), each with six teams.
-In the original split-pool format, teams were divided into two pools and played only against teams from the opposite pool.
-In September 2025, World Rugby announced the WXV Global Series, a two-tier, three-year programme running from 2026 to 2028.
-The series will feature more than 100 cross-regional matches and will form part of the qualification pathway for the 2029 Women's Rugby World Cup.
+WXV was an annual international women's rugby union competition contested by national teams.
+It was staged in 2023 and 2024 as a three-tier tournament with WXV 1, WXV 2 and WXV 3, each containing six teams.
+Teams were divided into two pools of three and played only against the opposition in the opposite pool.

+WXV was replaced after 2024 by the WXV Global Series and the WXV Global Series Challenger, which together form a three-year programme running from 2026 to 2028.

-Background and original format (2023—2024)
+Background

-With the expansion of the 2025 Rugby World Cup from 12 to 16 teams, the test calendar was restructured, with the WXV serving to revolutionise the women's international landscape.
-WXV was announced on 16 March 2021 with the inaugural edition intended to begin in September 2022, but due to the coronavirus pandemic, it was pushed back to 2023 to accommodate the postponed 2021 Rugby World Cup.
-World Rugby said they would be investing £6.4 million in the tournament.
-It was played within an international window from September to October, except for Rugby World Cup years.
+With the expansion of the 2025 Rugby World Cup from 12 to 16 teams, the test calendar was restructured, with WXV serving to revolutionise the women's international landscape.
+WXV was announced on 16 March 2021 with the inaugural edition intended to begin in September 2022, but due to the coronavirus pandemic it was pushed back to 2023 to accommodate the postponed 2021 Rugby World Cup.
+World Rugby committed to investing £6.4 million in the tournament.
+It was played within an international window from September to October, except in Rugby World Cup years.